jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Use of DNSSEC allows an Issuer to acquire and archive a proof that they were authorized to issue certificates for the FQDN.
-Verification of such archives MAY be an audit requirement to verify CAA record processing compliance.
-Publication of such archives MAY be a transparency requirement to verify CAA record processing compliance.
+Verification of such archives may be an audit requirement to verify CAA record processing compliance.
+Publication of such archives may be a transparency requirement to verify CAA record processing compliance.